 - In order to protect the colors, a coat of varnish (that is transparent) is applied at the end.

 The weight of your cross country ski along with its strength and durability factors plays an important role in its functionality.
-This is because your cross country ski needs to be light in weight – light enough to travel on the snow, yet rugged and durable enough to bear sudden shocks of the skier.
+This is because your cross country ski needs to be light in weight – light enough to travel on the snow, yet rugged and durable enough to bear sudden shocks of the cross country skier.
 When the skier jumps or suddenly stops, the cross country ski needs to absorb the sudden movement as well as the resistance from the ground below while bearing the skier’s weight.

 The cross country skis are also made to be waterproof.
 They need to resist the constant damage from ice and rocks, especially as the skis are moving at an extremely high pace.
 All these factors need to be considered while manufacturing and purchasing a cross country ski.

 Cross country skiing is no more a mere means of transportation like olden days.
 It has evolved into a recreational and competitive sports activity.
-Different kinds of cross country skis are made of different materials, and different skiers have their own preferences.
+Different kinds of cross country skis are made of different materials, and different cross country skiers have their own preferences.
 But one thing is for sure, whether you have a material preference in cross country skis are not – you are bound to get a great deal of fun while exploring the endless snow-covered terrain.
 Happy cross country skiing!